 The historical maps show that in 1850 there was a dam and a mill at the southern end of the reserve.
 This disappears by the 1890’s.

 During the Second World War Italian or Ukrainian POW’s (conflicting information as to which!) were brought in to try and drain the marsh, to enable the land to be used for growing food, they failed.
 Part of the land was also used to test experimental armoured vehicles as part of the D-Day preparations.

 Post war, a temporary road made from railway sleepers was laid across the southern end of the marsh to enable sand extracted from a local field to be transported to the nearby railway siding.
 The remains of the sleeper road are still visible.

 More recently there was part of the land near the entrance used for hay and sheep grazing and later horses were kept on the western edge until the tree plantation was initiated in early 2000.

 Planning permission was given in March 2017 to convert the land into a nature reserve, with permission given for 3 ponds, a classroom, 3 hides and associated paths.
-Currently, as of December 2019, we have the classroom in place, two ponds, and two hides.
-Work has commenced on the last and largest pond along with the third hide.
-Work is planned to be completed by the end of 2020.
+Currently, as of April 2022, we have the classroom in place, three ponds, and three hides.